 This simple recipe is ready in 5-minutes and is just a total breeze to prepare.

 If you have a powerful blender, like a Vitamix, you don’t even have to soak the cashews first.

 You just add the cashews to the blender with some water, lemon juice and salt and blend!

-The lemon juice does add a tang and if you are wanting to create a perfect blank slate to replace dairy cream in a recipe, then you can leave out the lemon juice.
-I love using the lemon juice when I want the cashew cream to be a standalone thing that tastes great as is.
+The lemon juice does add a tang and if you are wanting to create a perfect blank slate to replace dairy cream in a recipe, then you can leave out the lemon juice and the salt.
+I love using the lemon juice and salt when I want the cashew cream to be a standalone thing that tastes great as is.

-It’s wonderful to put a dollop of this on top of savory dishes like chilis, stews or soups.
+- Put a dollop on top of savory dishes like chilis, stews or soups.
 You can also use it in cooking.

-It also makes a wonderful sauce for pasta, though you might want to consider adding in some additions, like black pepper, crushed garlic, hot sauce, nutritional yeast or fresh herbs.
+- Use it as a pasta sauce.
+Add additional flavorings like black pepper, crushed garlic, hot sauce, nutritional yeast or fresh herbs.